Fluctuations and first-passage properties of systems of Brownian particles with reset: First passage time to a distant target

 \section{First passage time to a distant target}

-Let us return to the original variables, where the reset rate $r$ and the diffusion constant $D$ are restored, and add an additional ingredient to our systems of Brownian particles with reset.
-Suppose that there is a static target at the location $x=L$.
+Let us add an additional ingredient to our systems of Brownian particles with reset.
+Suppose that there is a static target at $x=L$.
 Upon the first passage of a particle to the target, the process is stopped.
-What is the mean first passage time (MFPT)?
-Here we obtain an upper bound for the MFPT for model B and for the Brownian bees, and compare this bound with simulation results.
+What is the MFPT?
+We start with model A, where the calculation employs the known single-particle results \cite{evans2011diffusion}.